Sign changes of the error term in the Piltz divisor problem: Introduction and results

 Though the order of magnitude of $\sup\{|\Delta_k(x)| : x\in [1,X]\}$ is not known, the average size of $|\Delta_k(x)|$ is more well-understood.
 Cram\'{e}r~\cite{cramer} has proved an asymptotic formula for the second moment of $\Delta_2$, while Tong~\cite{tong} has shown that, unconditionally for $k=3$ and assuming the Lindel\"{o}f hypothesis for $k\geq 4$,

 as $X\rightarrow\infty$, where $C_k$ is defined by \eqref{Ckdef}.
 The error term in Cram\'{e}r's asymptotic formula has been examined more closely by Lau and Tsang~\cite{lautsang1,lautsang2,tsang2ndmoment} and Ge and Gonek~\cite{fan}.
-Tsang~\cite{tsang4thmoment} has proved asymptotic formulas for the third and fourth moments of $\Delta_2$, while Ivi\'{c}~\cite[Chapter~13]{ivic} has obtained bounds for higher moments of $\Delta_2$ and $\Delta_3$.
+Tsang~\cite{tsang4thmoment} has proved asymptotic formulas for the third and fourth moments of $\Delta_2$.
+Zhai ~\cite{zhai1,zhai2} improved the bounds for the error terms in Tsang's asymptotic formulas, and also proved asymptotic formulas for the $m$th moments of $\Delta_2$ for $5 \leq m\leq 9$.
+Furthermore, Ivi\'{c}~\cite[Chapter~13]{ivic} has obtained bounds for higher moments of $\Delta_2$ and $\Delta_3$.
 We shall prove a conditional upper bound for the fourth moment of $\Delta_k(x)$ for all $k\geq 3$ (Theorem~\ref{thm:deltakfourthmmnt} below) and use it as one of the main ingredients in our proofs of Theorems~\ref{thm:deltaknosignchangeRH} and \ref{thm:deltaknosignchange}.
 For further interesting research on moments and various other properties of $\Delta_2$, see the informative survey~\cite{tsangsurvey}.

 While moments of $\Delta_k$ have been extensively studied, much work has also been done towards understanding the mean square of $\Delta_k(x;h):=\Delta_k(x+h)-\Delta_k(x)$ with $h$ a parameter.
 Moments of $\Delta_k$ present data about the size of $\Delta_k(x)$, while moments of $\Delta_k(x;h)$ give information about the fluctuations of $\Delta_k$.
 Jutila~\cite{jutila} has proved that